mdavids/rfc/content/draft-davids-forsalereg-04.md

 _for-sale.example.com.
 IN TXT "tel:+1-201-555-0123"
 ~~~

-There can be a use case for a telephone URI, especially since WHOIS (or RDAP) often has privacy restrictions.
+There can be a use case for these URIs, especially since WHOIS (or RDAP) often has privacy restrictions.
+But see the (#privacy, use title) section for possible downsides.

 ## Example 2: Various other approaches

-Free format text:
+Free format text, to make the availability more explicit:

 ~~~
 _for-sale.example.com.
 IN TXT "I'm for sale: info [at] example.com"
 ~~~

-Proprietary format, used by a registry or registrar to automatically redirect visitors to a web page, and which has no well-defined meaning to third
+Proprietary format, used by a registry or registrar to automatically redirect visitors to a web page,
-parties:
+but which has no well-defined meaning to third parties:

 ~~~
 _for-sale.example.com.
 IN TXT "fscode=aHR0cHM...V4YW1wbGUuY29t"